 1. Choose the graph that works for your message: The type of graph you choose will depend on the data you have and the message you want to convey.
 There are many different types of graphs you can use, including bar graphs, line graphs, pie charts, scatter plots and more.

-1. Get creative: Get creative and design your graph infographic and more on Venngage with more than 10,000 templates to choose from.
+1. Get creative: Get creative and design your infographic chart and more on Venngage with more than 10,000 templates to choose from.
 You can utilize different colors, graphs and fonts to complement the message and communicate your data.

 1. Review and revise: Once you have your design ready, review your graph and make sure that the data is concise and easy to understand.
 You can also add contexts such as annotations, titles and captions to help your audience better understand what the data is about.

-How to choose the right graph infographic?
+How to choose the right infographic chart?

 1. Bar graphs